Van Deemter equation: Van Deemter equation

 In open tubular capillaries, the A term will be zero as the lack of packing means channeling does not occur.
 In packed columns, however, multiple distinct routes ("channels") exist through the column packing, which results in band spreading.
 In the latter case, A will not be zero.
+The version of the Van Deemter equation that applies to capillary columns called the Golay equation which is as follows:

 The form of the Van Deemter equation is such that HETP achieves a minimum value at a particular flow velocity.
 At this flow rate, the resolving power of the column is maximized, although in practice, the elution time is likely to be impractical.
 Differentiating the van Deemter equation with respect to velocity, setting the resulting expression equal to zero, and solving for the optimum velocity yields the following: